Last Updated: September 21, 2021

 10. Even 8-year-olds are using WhatsApp.

-WhatsApp age demographics tell us that although the minimum age required to sign up for it is 16, 43% of youngsters aged 12-15 use this platform nonetheless.
+The minimum age required to sign up for Whatsapp is 16.
+But, 43% of youngsters aged 12-15 use this platform nonetheless.
 What’s more, 9% of 8-11-year-olds are also on it or Snapchat.

 11. 85% of British 26-35-year-olds reported being WhatsApp users in Q3 2020.